-Peter currently holds the Dartmouth Professorship of English and Creative Writing at Dartmouth College.
-He also teaches at the Warren Wilson MFA Program for Writers at Warren Wilson College.
-For many years he was on the faculty at San Francisco State University, and has taught at the University of Namibia (Fulbright Scholar), the University of Iowa Writers’ Workshop (Visiting Professor), Northwestern, the University of Montana (William Kittredge Visting Writer, 2009), Washington University (Visiting Hurst Professor, 2008), Bard College (Bard Fiction Prize Fellowship, 2007), Miami University, and on the law faculty of Charles University in Prague.
+Peter also regularly teaches on the fiction faculty at the Warren Wilson MFA Program for Writers at Warren Wilson College.
+For many years he worked with wonderful graduate students as a professor at San Francisco State University and served as chair of the department.
+He's also taught at the University of Iowa Writers’ Workshop (Visiting Professor), Northwestern, the University of Montana (William Kittredge Visting Writer, 2009), Washington University (Visiting Hurst Professor, 2008), Bard College (Bard Fiction Prize Fellowship, 2007), Miami University, and on the law faculty of Charles University in Prague.

 He's a graduate of the University of Michigan, Northeastern University School of Law, and the University of Iowa Writers' Workshop.
 Peter is also a former member of the Bolinas, California Volunteer Fire Department in Bolinas, California.
 He collects coffee cups and is a frequent but mediocre swimmer.